SCCapstone/CampusConnect/README.md

 Chase - chasema@email.sc.edu

-[^1]: It is now recommended to run npm install instead of npm update as running an update could break the project this late in the game.
 [^2]: This command does not work on Mac OS at the moment.
 You will have to compile manually if you know how.